 My name is Nyawira Mafabi.
 I am the founder of Nyuzzi, a brand that specializes in making crocheted Brown and Black dolls and keychains that celebrate our beautiful African skin.
-I do make other types of crochet dolls as well.
+However, I do make other types of crochet dolls as well.
 Nyuzzi caters to children and the young at heart.

 The name Nyawira is from the Kikuyu ethnic community in Kenya.
 It means “one who works hard”.